FauzanPutra/IoT-based-monitoring-system/Readme.md

 ## Purposed topic :
-to design and develop an IoT-based monitoring system for electricity consumption recording purposes.
+to design and develop an *IoT-based monitoring system for electricity consumption recording purposes*.

 ## System architechture